Information for Mentors

 Mentoring is a learning relationship between individuals focusing on the mentee's development and goals.
 As someone who has 'been there before', you will be able to assist current students in developing the confidence, knowledge and skills required to make a successful transition into industry.
 Career mentoring can result in increased knowledge of organisations, the job market, confidence and lifelong career management skills.

-We welcome expressions of interest from all industry professionals.
+We welcome expressions of interest from all industry professionals, of all experience areas, levels and personal backgrounds.
 You can be based in Adelaide, interstate or overseas.
-You do not have to be alumni of the University to be involved.
+You do not have to be an alumni of the University to be involved.

 We work on a student demand basis, so participation is subject to a suitable student match.